aliok/personalNotes/_posts/1970-01-01-machine-learning-uow.markdown

   P(D|h)
   : prob of D given h

 #### MAP learners

+  Maximum a priori
+  : How much you believe in your hypothesis before you see any data?

+  Maximum a posteriori
+  : (MAP) How well your hypothesis go with the data?
+Pick the maximum matching one.

+* Brute force MAP Hypothesis Learners:
+  * Calculate the posterior probability of all Hs and pick the one that has highest posterior probability
+  * Suffers from overfitting.
+To overcome that, one can make use of priori knowledge.

 #### Bayes optimal classifier

+* What happens when we received a new example to classify?
+  * Given I have 3 hypotheses with p's 0.4, 0.3 and 0.3
+  * Tests against the h's are +,- and -
+  * MAP Hypothesis says it is +, but probability of -'s are more
+  * Correct class is -
+* Bayes optimal classification is aware of this problem.
+  * Test every hypothesis one by one and then basically find the most voted class.
+  * However, Bayes optimal classifiers are not practical at all because it requires too much computational power

+* Gibbs Classifier
+  * Pick a random hypothesis but more likely hypotheses should have more probability to be picked
+  * Use that to classify the instance
+  * In worst case, has 2x error rate of the Bayes optimal classifier

 #### Naive Bayes learner

+* Very very naive thing.
+Just compute the product of the probabilities of (testExample|classValues).
+Pick the class that has max value.
+* It just works very well as a classifier.
+Assumes things are independent, thus random
+  * The output probability value cannot be trusted.
+It is unrealistically close to 1 or 0.
+  * Basically, it just says, "here is the class that has the highest probability."
+* What if one test example is not seen before?
+Multiplication with 0 will kill the product.
+  * Use one of the smoothing techniques.
+Such as m-estimate

 #### Example: text classification

+* Plain old naive bayes learner reaches very high success rates.
+  * Examples: text being interesting or not, email being spam or not, text blongs to what news group

 #### Bayesian networks

+* Naive Bayes learners have big assumptions like things are independent
+* Bayesian networks are developed to overcome this problem
+  * Limited amount of dependencies are allowed
+  * Probability of something is basically just dependent on parents (think of a graph)
+* BTW, Bayesian networks are not just classifiers: it computes the conditional probability of any variables in it
+  * However, inference is NP-hard
+  * For that there are some methods like Monte Carlo methods
+* Learning Bayesian Networks
+  * Variants:
+    * Network structure is known or not
+    * Is there missing data or not
+  * If structure is known and there is no missing data, it is es easy as training a Naive Bayes classifier
+    * Then just look at the data and compute stuff
+  * If there are missing values, then EM is the way

 #### EM learning

+* EM: Expectation Maximization
+* A general algorithm; is not only applicable to Bayesian networks
+* Until convergence:
+  * Fill the network by doing inference and computing expected values
+  * Calculate new parameter values to maximize probability
+* It basically finds the local optima.
+But, sometimes local optima is not the global optima.
+Then you have a poor solution.
+  * Some notes for getting better results:
+    * Selecting the starting point is very important.
+    * Some people run the algorithm multiple times for different starting points.
+  * You never know if your model is the best one (if your local optima is a global one)

 TODO: